Some useful Unix software

 parts of questions are worth and makes sure that everything totals up

 correctly.
-It also supports writing the solutions and the exam itself in a single file,
+The solutions and the exam itself can be written in a single file,

 An example exam is